Besides systematization and universalization in arithmetic, the concepts

 language in the world.

-(The binary word for the denary number 16 can be one syllable shorter than
+(The macro-binary morpheme for the denary number 16 is even one syllable

 |